Ethan-Cheale/PaDAfS_Test2/README.md

 - Re-implemented uniform function
 - Fixed issue within step function where i in for loop was not being initialised to 0,
 ##### Developments
+- Changed it so that the box could be rectangular by setting X and Y limits seperately.
 #### disk
 ##### Fixes
 - Recreated header file